Air India Disaster: The only surviving passenger – who is he, where he sat and why did he survive? [Film]

 Summary: a miracle or a happy coincidence?

 The survival of Vishwash Kumar Ramesh is a combination of happiness, location and rapid reaction.
-His case shows how unpredictable plane crashes are and how thin the boundary between life and death is.
+His case shows how unpredictable they are air accidents And how thin the line between life and death is.
 Today Ramesh recovers in the hospital, and his history moves people around the world – as proof that even in the greatest tragedy a miracle can happen.

 The magnitude of the tragedy – the number of casualties and the course of the disaster

 The plane crash of Air India AI171 was one of the most tragic in Indian aviation history.
 There were 242 people aboard Boeing 787 Dreamliner, including citizens of India, Great Britain, Portugal and Canada.
 The plane crashed just after taking off from Ahmadabad airport, hitting a hostel for medical college students in Meghani Nagar district.
 Over 290 people were killed as a result of the disaster, both passengers and crew members and people on the ground at the site of the machine's impact.
-Air India's official messages confirm the deaths of 241 people aboard, and the number of casualties on earth may increase.
-The causes of the accident are not yet fully known, but it is known that the aircraft broadcast a Mayday signal a minute after takeoff, then sharply lost altitude and collapsed into the built-up area, causing massive destruction and dramatic balance of the victims.
+Air India official messages confirm death 241 people on board, and the number of casualties on earth may increase.
+The causes of the accident are not yet fully known, but it is known that the aircraft broadcast a Mayday signal a minute after takeoff, then rapidly lost altitude and collapsed into the built-up area, causing massive destruction and dramatic balance of the victims.